BusinessIntegrations/BusinessIntegrations.github.io/SiteEssentials.md

 - Fixed empty columns to display correctly.

 ### 5) Favicons [Vandelay](https://github.com/BusinessIntegrations/vandelay)
-- This module originally contained a lot of unrelated features, most of which we didn't need, so this code was completely reworked to strip out all extraneous features and code including.
+- This module originally contained a lot of unrelated features, most of which we didn't need, so this code was completely reworked to strip out all extraneous features and code.
 (Sorry Bertrand!)
 - Enabled multiple FavIcon definitions to be defined and persisted
 - Reuse existing table but persists a JSON string containing all the definitions instead of single media path.
 - Enabled persistence and configuration of the Rel/Type fields to allow for expanded options.